Related Pages

 Fieldwork is viewed as an essential part of the Geography Curriculum and therefore opportunities have been built into the curriculum to allow students to take part in fieldwork investigations in the local area.
 Students also have the opportunity to take part in trips which enhance and enrich their geographical knowledge and understanding.

-The department also runs some very popular residential trips in Year 11 and Year 12 – both for coursework/examination preparation.
-The Year 11 students go to Norfolk to carry out a fieldwork investigation into the impacts of coastal processes whilst also enjoying some extreme activities.
-Year 12 students also take part in a residential fieldtrip; recent locations have included Nettlecombe in Somerset and Snowdonia in Wales.
+The department also runs some very popular residential trips in Year 10 and Year 12 – both for coursework/examination preparation.
+The Year 10 students complete local fieldwork in Wembley to investigate the impacts of regeneration and take part in a residential field trip to Norfolk to carry out a fieldwork investigation into the impacts of coastal processes.
+These trips also include some additional enriching activities such as rock climbing and archery.
+Year 12 students also take part in a residential fieldtrip to Nettlecombe in Somerset to plan and collect data for their NEA.